ledorsapmalat/FXScreenNavigationFramework/README.md

 The framework is not limited to Buttons though.
 Every navigation object such as HyperLink or DropDown can be configured as such.

+This framework was designed for a Desktop Application.
+If in case for web, I believe there are a bunch of Web UI Framework out there suitable for the same task.
+But if this is useful in someone's case, I am glad that I can help.

 Technologies / Components
 -------------------------
 1. Java Annotations (Java 8)